alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 [Question for SME: What is the URL for online notifications? http://edexim.jrc.ec.europa.eu/ doesn’t seem to work.]

 You can use the same RIN for all exports of the same chemical in the same calendar year.
-You don’t need to make a notification.
+You don’t need to make another notification.

 When transporting restricted chemicals, you’ll need to follow the rules for moving [dangerous goods](/guidance/moving-dangerous-goods).